neo4j-contrib/neomodel/README.rst

     Human.index.search("age:4")

 Specify a custom index name for a class (inherited).
-Be very careful when sharing indexes between classes as this means nodes will inflated to any class sharing the index.
+Be very careful when sharing indexes between classes as this means nodes will be inflated to any class sharing the index.
 Properties of the same name on different classes may conflict.::

     class Badger(StructuredNode):